BurnyCoder/all-mathematics/computer_science/machine_learning/deep_learning/artificial_neural_network.md

 - **More Concrete Variants**:
     - **Feedforward Neural Network (FNN)**: The simplest type of ANN where connections between the nodes do not form a cycle.
-    - **Convolutional Neural Network (CNN)**: A class of deep neural networks, most commonly applied to analyzing visual imagery.
+    - **[Convolutional Neural Network (CNN)](./cnn.md)**: A class of deep neural networks, most commonly applied to analyzing visual imagery.
-    - **Recurrent Neural Network (RNN)**: A class of ANNs where connections between nodes form a directed graph along a temporal sequence, allowing them to exhibit temporal dynamic behavior.
+    - **[Recurrent Neural Network (RNN)](./rnn.md)**: A class of ANNs where connections between nodes form a directed graph along a temporal sequence, allowing them to exhibit temporal dynamic behavior.
+    - **[Long Short-Term Memory (LSTM)](./lstm.md)**: A specialized type of RNN designed to handle long-term dependencies.
     - **[Transformer](./transformer.md)**: A deep learning architecture that relies on self-attention mechanisms instead of recurrence or convolution, becoming a standard for NLP and other sequence modeling tasks.

-- **More General Variants**:
+- **Related Concepts**:
+    - **[Universal Approximation Theorem](./universal_approximation_theorem.md)**: This theorem provides the theoretical foundation that a neural network can approximate any continuous function on a compact set to arbitrary accuracy, given a suitable activation function and sufficient network width.
+    - **[Neural Tangent Kernel](./neural_tangent_kernel.md)**: A concept that helps to understand the training dynamics of very wide neural networks.
-    - **Probabilistic Graphical Models**: A broader class of models for representing and reasoning about uncertainty, of which some neural networks can be seen as a specific type.
+    - **Probabilistic Graphical Models (PGMs)**: PGMs are a separate family of models for reasoning with uncertainty.
+While most ANNs are not PGMs, some variants like Boltzmann machines can be formulated as PGMs.

 - **Wikipedia**: [https://en.wikipedia.org/wiki/Artificial_neural_network](https://en.wikipedia.org/wiki/Artificial_neural_network)